See the assignment turn-in page (last modified on 4 March 2002) for instructions on turning in your assignment.

 take no more than twice the execution time my solution takes on the same input.

 The test executable keeps track of execution times.
-The -t
+The -t command-line

-option prints the execution time taken by your version of min_3sort()
+option prints the execution time taken by your version of min_3sort().

 This page last modified on 25 October 2002.